sjl421/Algorithm-And-DataStructure/README.md

  ## 6.PAT (https://www.patest.cn)

-And if you want to learn the Algoriths and Data Structure systematically , you can follow HackerRank Series to get it.
+And if you want to learn the Algorithms and Data Structure systematically , you can follow HackerRank Series to get it.